robvanlopik/Pots/Pot-to-Pots.md

 ## Error handling.

 There is a lot that can go wrong in an IoT environment.
 In Smalltalk we often trust we can find the error with the debugger.
 This does not work well when you use external software/hardware.
 You really have to check what you send to an external program because otherwise the outcome is unpredictable.
 So you will have to raise some error.
 First I used #assert: (an idea I picked up from the AI-book by Alexandre Bergel).
 Then I noticed some discussion about the use of #assert: in the "bloc" channel on Discord and changed to #error, but maybe I should create something like PotsError.
 Other programming errors will happen when Roles don't exist; this can easily happen when you use another device or another version of Configurable Firmata.
 Anyway, something for consideration.
+Especially when using Pots in a playground it is important to catch input errors and make them resumable

 Another source of error is the data communication.
 How do you signal or recover in a real life application?

 # Status

 The basic classes are working and I have implemented a number of devices, that work with  PiGPIO.
-PicodDriver and Firmata.
-It runs in Pharo 9 and 10,
+PicodDriver, Firmata and a Toit-based daemon on the ESP32.
+It runs in Pharo 9 through 13.

 Devices implemented:
 -   ADS1015 - 4 channel ADC